The Twin with the Nine Toes: Part TwoOn January 23, 2019 by Elyse

 Curiously absent from these later articles is any mention of Alfred’s twin, nine toed or otherwise.
 So much for a case of mistaken identity.

-How did Alfred fool so many people, from his wife and neighbors in Climax to judges, attorneys and law enforcement officers?
+How did Alfred fool so many people, from his wife and neighbors in Climax to judges, attorneys and law enforcement officers across the southeast?
 The paper trail shows he had a lot of practice.
-In more than a decade’s worth of articles about his exploits, I counted no fewer than nine aliases involved in incidents across the southeast.
+In more than a decade’s worth of articles about his exploits, I counted no fewer than nine aliases involved in incidents in multiple jurisdictions.
 I’d hate to be the accountant doing his taxes.
 Fortunately, I’m not, so I’ll continue calling him Alfred.